perfsonar/docs/release_candidates/4.0rc3/_sources/config_pscheduler.txt

 ****************************************************

 This directory contains archive specifications, one per file, that are applied to every measurement led by this system.
-These archivings are performed in addition to any specified in a task.
+These archives are performed in addition to any specified in a task.

 See the pScheduler `Archivers page